KetanSinghRautela/Prediction_of_Seizures_using_LSTM_and_Bi-LSTM_from_EEG_Data/README.md

 - **Flatten-**
 It is a layer in Keras that flattens the input provided, converts a multi-dimensional array to a 1-D array,  used before dense layer.
 - **Dense-**
-It it a layer in Keras that implements fully connected Neural Network layer, where every neuron of the layer receives input from all the neurons in previous layer.
+It it a layer in Keras that implements fully connected Neural Network layer, where every neuron of the layer receives input from all the neurons in previous layer.<br>
+### Load the Dataset
+- **Read Data-** The dataset is loaded from a .CSV file using pandas.
+This contains EEG recordings and associated labels indicating whether a seizure occurred.
+- **Structure of Data-** Dataset  consists of EEG readings and a target label that indicates the seizure's presence or absence.

 ## Group
 **Group Number** - 6<br>